 [3] M. E. Schuckers et al., “Creating a Handbook through Sweat and Tears,” Mathematics Tutoring Journal, vol. 19, no. 1, pp. 14-35, 2013.

 [4] C. Moran, "From a High-Tech to a Low-Tech Writing Classroom: 'You Can't Go Home Again'," Computers and Writing, vol. 15, no. 1, Sept.
 1998.
 Retrieved from www.cwrl.utexas.edu/~ccjrnl/Archives/v15/15_1_html/15_1_ Feature.html .

+6 Acknowledgements

+We would like to thank the National Science Foundation for its generous support of the QMaSC Workshop through NSF grant number 1255945.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.